the-turing-way/the-turing-way/book/website/collaboration/github-novice/github-novice-features.md

 * You can add more files to your repo by clicking the "add file" button and either uploading files or creating a new one.
 * Each time you create a new file or upload files you will need to add a {ref}`commit message`<rr-vcs-commit-messages> to help you remember what changes you made.
-* Note that git (and thus GitHub) do not track folders/directories, so you cannot create an empty folder.
+* Note that git (and thus GitHub) does not track folders/directories, so you cannot create an empty folder.

 **Create a new folder by adding a new file:**